South Australia: cremation, burial and memorial services

 Important to Centennial Park, Pangolin’s auditors are accredited with the Australian Government’s Clean Energy Regulator.
-They are registered Greenhouse and Energy Auditors (Category 1 Technical), under 75A of the National Greenhouse and Energy Reporting Act 2007.
+They are registered Greenhouse and Energy Auditors (Category 1 and Category 2), under 75A of the National Greenhouse and Energy Reporting Act 2007.

 These accreditations ensured the organisation complies with the National Greenhouse and Energy Reporting Act (NGER) if required.